China Issues Highest-level Rainstorm Warning After Deadly Floods - UrduPoint

 China Issues Highest-level Rainstorm Warning After Deadly Floods

-On Tuesday, the megacity of Shenzhen was among the areas experiencing "heavy to very heavy downpours", the city's meteorological observatory said, adding the risk of flash floods was "very high".
+The megacity of Shenzhen was among the areas experiencing "heavy to very heavy downpours" on Tuesday, the city's meteorological observatory said, adding the risk of flash floods was "very high".

 It later downgraded its weather warning as the storms weakened, but urged residents to remain vigilant against disasters.